pulkitkumar95/yolo_challenege_498L/README.md

 # Training and Testing
-First and foremost, install all required packages by running the comand:
+First and foremost, install all required packages by running the command:

 ```
 pip install -r requirements.txt